kvmuralikrishna1993/CodeBrush/codebrush/CodingPatterns/README.md

 - Used for searching in rotated or infinite arrays.
 - Common in problems requiring logarithmic time complexity.

-### Example Problem: codebrush.Search in Rotated Sorted Array
+### Example Problem: Search in Rotated Sorted Array
 **Problem:** Given a rotated sorted array, find a target element.

 ## 11. Bitwise XOR Pattern